klamma/ar-for-eu-book/_chapters/chapters/3Dscanning-animation.md

 </figure>

 **Step 6.8:** Select the 3D model in the Assets.
-In the Inspector, select Materials.
-Drag the material you have created from the Assets onto the property On Demand Remap and then click Apply.
+In the Inspector, select *Materials*.
+Drag the material you have created from the Assets onto the property `On Demand Remap` and then click *Apply*.

 <figure>
     <img src="{{pathToRoot}}/assets/figures/3dscanning-animation/Code_Reality_AR-Foundations_3D-scanning_Unity3D_06.PNG" style="align:left; width: 60%; height: 60%; border: 15px solid;